Nothin' on You: Background and production

 During the summer of 2009, the Smeezingtons were booked for a week of writing sessions for Lupe Fiasco, B.o.B and Travie McCoy.
 Bruno Mars and Philip Lawrence usually hummed melodies, while Aaron Bay-Schuck, former Atlantic A&R, encouraged both of them to develop the best of those melodies, such as "Nothin' on You" and "Billionaire".
-In the beginning, they only had scratch chorus demos of "Nothin' On You" and "Billionaire", with a guitar on the backing track and Mars singing on top of it.
+In the beginning, they only had scratch chorus demos of "Nothin' on You" and "Billionaire", with a guitar on the backing track and Mars singing on top of it.
 In an interview to MTV News Mars and Lawrence explained how the song was created.
 "Me and Phil always had that hook", said Mars; "It was a different melody at first, though," Lawrence added.
-In 2013, during an interview with Rolling Stone, Mars revealed he took inspiration from Prince's "The Most Beautiful Girl in the World" (1994) for the hook of "Nothin' on You".
+In 2013, during an interview with Rolling Stone, Mars revealed he took inspiration from Prince's "The Most Beautiful Girl in the World" (1994) for the hook.
 The instrumental of the song was composed when Ari Levine programmed the drums, based on an old-school hip-hop beat.
 When Mars heard it, he started playing the piano and "Magically, that melody worked with this track we were doing", the latter explained.
 "Nothin' on You" was finished a few months later, around November, with B.o.B working with the Smeezingtons to shape it.
-It was recorded with a couple of different arrangements.
+It was recorded with different arrangements.